GoogleChromeLabs/react-adaptive-hooks/README.md

 ```

 and then use them in your components.
-Examples for each hook can be found below.
+Examples for each hook and utility can be found below:

 ### Network